junxit/us-congress-bills-116/metadata.md

 - 2019-02-13 — Committee on Rules and Administration.
 Original measure reported to Senate by Senator Blunt.
 Without written report.(text: CR S1329-1335)
 - 2019-02-13 — Introduced in Senate
 - 2019-02-13 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 25.
+- 2019-02-27 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Unanimous Consent.(consideration: CR S1519 text: CR 2/13/2019 S1329-1335)
+- 2019-02-27 — Resolution agreed to in Senate without amendment by Unanimous Consent. (consideration: CR S1519 text: CR 2/13/2019 S1329-1335)